 Everybody already knows about the stunning beaches of Mexico, whether in Baja or the Yucatan.
 But there is so much more to Mexico.

-I loved my time in little towns like Tequila, or San Ignacio, or Zipolite.
-I was blown away by big cities like Mexico City (seriously one of the coolest cities in the world), or Oaxaca, or Merida (a place we even imagined living).
+I loved my time in little towns like Tequila, San Ignacio, or Zipolite.
+I was blown away by big cities like Mexico City (seriously one of the coolest cities in the world), Oaxaca, or Merida (a place we could easily imagine living).